-- 1. Every Utah resident or part-year resident who must file a federal income tax return; - 2.
-Every nonresident with income from Utah sources who must file a federal return; and - 3.
+- Every Utah resident or part-year resident who must file a federal income tax return; - Every nonresident with income from Utah sources who must file a federal return; and - 3.
 Taxpayers wanting a refund of any income tax overpaid.

-If you must file a Utah return, first complete your federal return, even if you do not have to file with the IRS.
+To file a Utah return, first complete your federal return, even if you do not have to file with the IRS.
 You need the federal return information to complete your Utah return.

-Qualified Exempt Taxpayer: You may be exempt from Utah individual income tax if your federal adjusted gross income is less than the sum of your federal standard deduction and federal personal exemptions amount for the taxable year.
+Qualified Exempt Taxpayer: You may be exempt from Utah individual income tax if your federal adjusted gross income is less than the sum of your federal standard deduction and federal personal exemptions.
 See instructions for line 21.